BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

    3. SBBS messages sent between wallets expire after 12 hours.
 You have to connect within 12 hours of the transaction initiation to receive or send the funds.

-   4. SBBS Addresses by default expire after 24 hours.
-Always use 'never' expiring addresses with pools and exchanges to make sure you receive payments.
+   4. Always use 'Permanent address' and choose 'ONLINE ADDRESS (for exchanges and mining pools)' with pools and exchanges to make sure you receive payments.

 Downloading binaries